- In The Community

 The hospital campus is home to Indiana University Health The Edmund F. Ball Medical Education Center and includes the largest physician-teaching program in Indiana outside of Indianapolis, with three residency programs and a total of 62 physicians in training.
 The hospital is affiliated with the Indiana University School of Medicine and serves as an educational site for the first two years of medical school.
 The clinics provide low cost medical care for 25,000 patient visits each year.

 IU Health Ball Memorial Hospital is accredited by the Joint Commission on Accreditation of Healthcare Organizations.
-Michael Haley serves as the hospital’s president and CEO.
+Dr. Jeff Bird serves as the hospital’s president and CEO.

 2013-2015 IU Health Ball Memorial Hospital Awards & Recognitions

 - Get With The Guidelines®–Resuscitation Silver Award: IU Health Ball Memorial Hospital has received the Get With The Guidelines®–Resuscitation Silver Award for implementing specific quality improvement measures outlined by the American Heart Association for the treatment of patients who suffer cardiac arrest while in the hospital.
 Awarded 2015.